Twipped/Kalendae/readme.md

 Kalendae is an attempt to do something that nobody has yet been able to do: make a date picker that doesn't suck.
 Kalendae provides the following features:

-1. Fully portable, **no dependencies**.
+1. Fully portable, **no external dependencies**.
 No jQuery, no Prototype, no MooTools; just add the script and the stylesheet and you're good to go.
 2. Fully and easily skinable.
 The default theme uses only one image file (a mask for the previous and next buttons), everything else is styled using CSS.
 3. Supports all modern browsers and IE8.
 4. Support single day, multiple day, or day range selection.